Resource-Aware Quantum Programming with General Recursion and Quantum Control: The Programming Language

 \subsection{Syntax}

 \begingroup \endgroup

-The syntax of Terms and Values in $\lang$ is provided in \autoref{tab:syntax}.
-Terms feature variables, noted $x, y, f, \dots$ taken from an infinite countable set of variables $\varset$.
-We denote by $\overrightarrow{e}$ a (finite and possible empty) sequence of elements $e_1, \dots, e_n$.
-Moreover, the notation $F(\overrightarrow{e})$ will be syntactic sugar for $F(e_1),\ldots,F(e_n)$.
-Qubits are introduced through basis states $\zket, \oket$, and can be used in a quantum conditional $\qcasedefault t$, which corresponds to the superposition of $t_0$ and $t_1$ controlled by qubit $t$. $\lang$ also features classical constructor symbols $c$, which can be used in constructor application $c(\overrightarrow{t})$ and through pattern-matching, sometimes abbreviated as $\matchdefaultcollapsed t$.
+The syntax of Terms and Values in $\hyrql$ is provided in Table~\ref{tab:syntax}.
+Terms feature variables, noted $x, y, f, \dots$ and taken from an infinite countable set of variables.
+We denote by $\seq{e}$ a (finite and possible empty) sequence of elements $e_1, \dots, e_n$.
+Qubits are introduced through basis states $\zket, \oket$, allowing us to write quantum conditionals $\qcasedefault t$, which corresponds to the superposition of $t_0$ and $t_1$ controlled by qubit $t$. $\hyrql$ also features classical constructors $c^s$ consisting of a constructor symbol $c$, and a signature $s$ indicating the type of the constructor.
+This will be formalized in Section~\ref{subsec:types} and will be used only when required.
+Constructors can be used in constructor application $c(t_1, \dots, t_n)$ and through pattern-matching, sometimes abbreviated as $\matchdefaultcollapsed t$.
 Each constructor symbol $c$ comes with a fixed arity and is always fully applied.
-We assume the existence of standard inductive constructors for unit $()$, bits $0$ and $1$, natural numbers $0$ and $S$, and lists $\nil$ and $::$.
-For convenience, constructors are sometimes used in a infix notation.
-For example, tensor products will be written as $x \otimes y$ or list constructors will be written as $h::t$.
+We assume the existence of standard inductive constructors for unit $()$, tensor products $\otimes$, natural numbers $0$ and $S$, and lists $\nil$ and $::$.
+For convenience, constructors are sometimes used in an infix notation.
+For example, tensor products will be written as $x \otimes y$ and list constructors as $h::t$.

-Higher-order is featured via three constructs: a standard $\lambda$-abstraction $\lbd x t$, a $\letrec f x t$ construct for general recursion, and a $\unitary t$ construct for unitary operators.
-Term application is denoted as $t_1t_2$.
+Higher-order is featured via a standard $\lambda$-abstraction $\lbd x t$, and a construct for general recursion $\letrec f x t$.
+Term application is denoted by $t_1t_2$.

 Given amplitudes $\alpha_i \in \mathbb C$, the term $\sum_{i=1}^n \alpha_i \cdot t_i$ represents a \emph{superposition} of terms $t_i$.
 In the special case where $n=2$, we just write $\alpha_1 \cdot t_1+\alpha_2 \cdot t_2$.
-In a dual manner, the shape $\shape t$ construct, introduced in \cite{greenQuipperScalableQuantum2013a}, returns the classic structural information on data containing quantum information.
-For example, the shape of a quantum list is a classical data computing the list structure.
+In a dual manner, the $\textshape$ construct, introduced in~\cite{GLRSV13}, returns the classic structural information on data containing quantum information.
+For example, the shape of a qubit list is a copy of the list structure without the qubits (see Example~\ref{ex:shape-semantics}).